wp-plugins/wp-migrate-db/readme.txt

 Requires at least: 2.0.3
 Tested up to: 3.2
 Stable tag: trunk
-Last Updated: 2009-03-20

-WP Migrate DB exports your database, does a find and replace on URLs and file paths, then allows you to save it to your computer.
+Exports your database, does a find and replace on URLs and file paths, then allows you to save it to your computer.

 == Description ==